Thai authorities indict company over sale of second-hand medical gloves after CNN investigation – KION546

 Paddy the Room did not respond to multiple requests for comment over several months.

-Thai authorities have also ordered an investigation into SkyMed, a brand run by a former Thai military officer.
+Thai authorities have set up a special government committee to probe the findings in CNN’s report.
+An investigation has also been ordered into SkyMed, a brand run by a former Thai military officer.

 Thailand’s Central Investigation Bureau (CIB) told CNN it is working closely with the FBI on the SkyMed investigation.

-Note: Correction: A previous version of this story misattributed a quote about the charges faced by Paddy the Room to the Thai deputy prime minister.
-Additionally, the number of Thai glove suppliers claimed by SkyMed has been corrected to zero.